 The One-Day Program is called The Fairfield Program and it fits with any basic curriculum you might choose for the other school days at home.

-The Fairfield Program meets Friday mornings at 9:30 to 1:30 from October to March.
+The Fairfield Program meets Friday mornings from 9:30 to 2:15, 24 weeks, from August to May.

-The Topics for The Fairfield Program include those things it is often difficult to schedule in to a typical home program, but are nonetheless extremely valuable, often more so in a group setting: Composer, Picture Study, Nature Study, Natural History, Drawing, Math Lab, Shakespeare, Folksongs, and Lab Science.
+The Topics for The Fairfield Program include those things it is often difficult to schedule in to a typical home program, but are nonetheless extremely valuable, often more so in a group setting: Composer, Spanish, Bible, Natural History, English History, Bible, and Shakespeare.
+Our Form IA class will also have a segment for Printing and Brush Draw with Nature Study as well as French.
+Our new Form III class will have a Lab Science Presentation and a Geography segment.
+All Forms will have an Arithmetic (or Number) segment and a Reading segment to make Fairfield a complete academic day.

 - Natural History provides an opportunity to hear about a creature’s common behaviors and habitat.
 Narration skills will be developed during this time, as well.